-The two singer-songwriters worked on the track, which will be released March 5, together online during 2020’s lockdown.
+The two singer-songwriters worked on the track, which is out today (March 5), together online during 2020’s lockdown.
 “We went through many WhatsApp conversations and calls, also a lot of large files being sent through the web,” Gentle Bones – real name Joel Tan – said in a statement.

 “It’s my first experience working fully virtually and I loved it!
 Clara actually wrote many beautiful parts to the song which unfortunately couldn’t be squeezed into the final track.”